colehaus/colex/content/posts/list-problems-ignorant-priors/main.md

 ---
 title: A non-exhaustive list of putative problems with ignorant priors
 date: 2018-08-17
+edited: 2018-11-14
 tags: bayes, epistemology
 ---

 The [principle of indifference](https://en.wikipedia.org/wiki/Principle_of_indifference) (a.k.a. the principle of insufficient reason) suggests that when considering a set of possibilities and there's no known reason for granting special credence to one possibility, we ought to assign all possibilities the same credence (which, on the [Bayesian](https://plato.stanford.edu/entries/epistemology-bayesian/) point of view, is also a probability).
 For example, when someone asks what the result of a 6-sided die roll is, the principle of indifference recommends we assign a probability of 1/6 to each outcome.
-Slightly more interesting is that it /also/ recommends assigning a probability of 1/6 to each outcome even when we're told the die is weighted as long as we're not told how it's weighted.
+Slightly more interesting is that it *also* recommends assigning a probability of 1/6 to each outcome even when we're told the die is weighted as long as we're not told how it's weighted.

 There's a definite intuitive plausibility and appeal to this rule.
 But it turns out there are a lot of difficulties when it comes to actually operationalizing it.
 Below, I list some of the problems that have been raised over the years.
 Some of these problems seem silly to me and will doubtless seem silly to you.
 Others strike me as important.
 I list them all here regardless and ignore any claimed solutions for the moment.